MeltwaterArchive/datasift-php/README.md

 Changelog
 ---------

+* v.2.1.0 Added support for Historics and Push delivery.
+(2012-08-17)

 * v.2.0.0 Changed event handling to an object instead of functions.
-Implemented historic streaming.
 Added SSL support for streams.
 (2012-06-18)

   Consumers no longer take functions for event handling.
 Instead you define a class that implements the DataSift_IStreamConsumerEventHandler interface and